GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/tags/0.8/readme.txt

 == Installation ==

 Simply download the Zip-Archive and extract all files into your wp-content/plugins/ directory.
-Open the `BBpress.php` file using editor program and adjust the path to suit your bbpress location.
 Then go into your WordPress administration page, click on Plugins and activate it.
+Go to BbLD Option page, to setup this plugin.

 == Configuration ==